-Every shareholder, with certain exceptions defined by the Internal Revenue Code, who has received \$10 or more in taxable interest income, is sent a Form 1099-INT, by February 15, 2019.
+Every shareholder, with certain exceptions defined by the Internal Revenue Code, who has received \$10 or more in taxable interest income from a bank or other savings institution, is sent a Form 1099-INT, by February 15, 2020.
 Form 1099-INT is also sent to account holders for whom backup withholding was taken on certain reportable transactions.

 Form 1099-INT is provided by institutions that pay interest income, such as banks and other savings institutions, and summarizes your interest income for the year.
-If your account has a position in the Domini Deposit Account at PNC Bank, and your account received interest income of \$10 or more during the year, you will be issued a Form 1099-INT.
+If your account had a position in the Domini Deposit Account at PNC Bank, and your account received interest income of \$10 or more during the year, you will be issued a Form 1099-INT.